bstefanescu/qutejs/web/doc/docs/advanced/api.md

 	// component model definition here
 });
 var myComponent1 = new MyComponent();
-// or you can use a specific context and some initial attributes var myComponent2 = new MyComponent(ctx, attrs);
+// or you can use a specific app instance and some initial attributes var myComponent2 = new MyComponent(app, attrs);
 ```

 ### Component properties